 No matter how you coordinate the details, college contributions from grandparents are a valuable gift.
 Especially as “paying for college is the second largest expense most families will ever tackle, as tuition continues to increase at twice the rate of inflation,” notes Schacht.
 Even modest gifts reduce the long-term impact of college expenses.

 “There are many things that can constitute fond memories of grandparents by grandchildren,” says Gorrell.
-“How wonderful for a grandchild headed to college to know that his grandmother or grandfather was part of this and made this possible.”
+“How wonderful for a grandchild headed to college to know that his grandparent was part of making this possible.”

 Diana Simeon is an editorial consultant for Your Teen.